Learning with Explicit Shape Priors for Medical Image Segmentation: Experiment

 \textbf{Brain tumor segmentation:} Table \ref{tab BraTS} illustrates the quantitative segmentation performance of our proposed model compared with other CNNs and Transformer-based models.
-It can be figured out that our model shows the absolute superiority on the dice score and $hd_{95}$ of all three regions.
-Compared with TransBTSV2 \cite{li2022transbtsv2}, our model achieves higher dice scores of $0.07\%$, $0.52\%$, $0.85\%$ and a lower $hd_{95}$ of $0.46mm$, $0.35mm$, $0.48mm$ on the ET, WT and TC region.
-This improvement results from the fact that enhanced shape priors serve as anatomical priors to be injected into networks, which ease the reliability on the final learnable prototype.
-It is worth to mention that there is a significant improvement on the metrics for Region WT and TC.
-We claim that our model with refined shape priors is aimed at enhance shape representations for region WT and TC, because they bear a relatively fixed shape in contrast to region ET.
+It can be figured out that our model shows absolute superiority on the Dice score and $HD_{95}$ of all three regions.
+Compared with TransBTSV2 \cite{li2022transbtsv2}, our model achieves higher Dice scores of $0.07\%$, $0.52\%$, $0.85\%$ and a lower $HD_{95}$ of $0.46mm$, $0.35mm$, $0.48mm$ on the ET, WT and TC region.
+This improvement results from the fact that enhanced shape priors serve as anatomical priors to be injected into networks, which ease the dependence on the final learnable prototype.
+It is worth mentioning that there is a significant improvement in the metrics for Region WT and TC.
+We claim that our model with refined shape priors is aimed at enhancing shape representations for region WT and TC because they bear a relatively fixed shape in contrast to region ET.
 We will prove this viewpoint in the ablation study on the generalization abilities of SPM with different network structures.